PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 public source adapters remain intact for their existing consumers while only the Slice is rewired to NHWC.
 This closes two legacy correctness gaps: shared/public Slice parameters are no longer silently mutated, and Slice-output quantization dimension 1 is remapped to dimension 3.
-Slice outputs with valid inverse post adapters deliberately remain in the legacy matcher so this bounded ownership transfer cannot remove existing behavior.
+Valid non-public inverse output adapters are bypassed and their consumers are rewired to the NHWC Slice output; public post aliases reject before mutation.
 The bounded Split family validates all outputs as rank four and requires each to be unused or consumed only by the selected Concat.
 One Split may therefore supply multiple Concat inputs while its source, axis, output metadata, and